Interviews

 Addie Sartino has been an open book since her band, The Greeting Committee, formed when she was 15 years old.
 Over the past decade, since the release of TGC's first EP, It's Not All That Bad, the band has changed, the sound has evolved, and yet her commitment to total lyrical honesty has not wavered for a moment.

-"My entire songwriting journey is documented and exists on Spotify, which I'm grateful for, it allowed me to grow up with a community that we've built around our music, but also it's kind of cringy and embarrassing at times," she says.
+"My entire songwriting journey is documented and exists on Spotify, which I'm grateful for.
+It allowed me to grow up with a community that we've built around our music, but also it's kind of cringy and embarrassing at times," she says.
 This transparent evolution is truly where the power of The Greeting Committee's lead singer comes from, and what allowed her to create their newest album Everyone's Gone and I Know I'm the Cause.
 “I feel like there's this freedom with this new record because we made those other records.”

 The journey to a 3rd studio album has been anything but straightforward.
 Sartino makes it clear that every step (and misstep) was necessary to create the self-examinative LP.
 The new album is lyrically cutting, but streamlined, and is clear evidence of a new era in the life of The Greeting Committee.